 Development Hell isn’t just a term coined to describe the pitfall that is film-making purgatory; it’s also something that video games have to endure from time to time.

-And with the news that Duke Nukem Forever, a game that's been in development for a gasp-worthy 14 years, has had its release pushed back from this May to this June, we thought we'd share some titles (complete with footage) that were scrapped before they reached our living rooms, in the hope that you feel as miffed as we do.
+So here are some titles (complete with footage) that were scrapped before they reached our living rooms, in the hope that you feel as miffed as we do.

 Call us anti-social, but we’d love nothing more than to go back to the seventies, more specifically the San Francisco Bay Area, equip ourselves with a 44.Magnum and snarky one-liners and chase down serial killers.
 Obviously (as time travel isn’t yet available), we’re talking about a 21st century videogame.
 Not that you’d know.
 Dirty Harry the game was cancelled, but we’re still left with this trailer, complete with a raucous Eastwood unloading on perps, to tease us for an eternity.